-Allowable FY21 Expenditures
+Allowable FY22 Expenditures

 - Interview clothing, uniforms, shoes, clothing to meet the dress code for the work component, and special job-related equipment, such as tools, can be purchased with grant funds.
 However, it is recommended that DHS, other partner agencies, and local clothes closets be contacted to see if a partnering arrangement for supplying the necessary items can be developed. - Programs may purchase undergarments to ensure that they fit appropriately. - Universal Class and Ed2Go courses are an allowable expenditure if they will lead to employment or will help in college coursework. - Purchase of curriculum is an allowable expenditure for training taught within the program by program staff (i.e., for non-certificate or degree seeking students). - For college students' calculators for math classes, paper for reports, report folders, and other supplies needed for coursework would be allowable expenditures. - Dental work for a participant that is necessary for health and/or employment may be paid from the grant.
-Program staff should first check w/DHS (e-mail request copy in the file) to determine if flex funds are available and/or arrange for cost sharing. - Any equipment or other tangible materials directly and/or specifically purchased with funds provided through this contract and previously approved for said purchase by DHS shall remain/become the property of DHS.
+Program staff should first check w/DHS (e-mail request - copy in the file) to determine if flex funds are available and/or arrange for cost sharing.
+Three quotes are required to be considered for this expenditure and be tax exempt. - Any equipment or other tangible materials directly and/or specifically purchased with funds provided through this contract and previously approved for said purchase by DHS shall remain/become the property of DHS.
 Upon termination or cancellation of the contract, for any reason, DHS may demand delivery/return of such equipment or materials at OSRHE's sole cost and expense.
 OSRHE shall notify DHS prior to relocation or substantial alteration of such equipment or materials.
 Inventory may only transfer to another TANF program if the TANF program is discontinued. - OSHRE and DHS require all federally purchased equipment and supply above \$500.00 be approved by OSRHE and DHS, and reported on the TANF program inventory and kept within the TANF program for which it was purchased for the life of the item.
-Federal purchases over \$500.00 listed in General Supplies, Durable Supplies, and Books and Periodicals need to have receipts attached when invoicing. - Fines and fees related to criminal offenses may be paid from grant funds on a case by case basis with approval from DHS and OSRHE. - Drug testing fees may be paid from the grant only if required by a potential employer.
+Federal purchases over \$500.00 listed in General Supplies, Durable Supplies, and Books and Periodicals need to have receipts attached when invoicing. - Fines and fees related to criminal offenses may be paid from grant funds on a case by case basis with approval from DHS and OSRHE.
+All expenditure requests of a legal nature (reinstatement of driver's license, legal fees etc.) must be sent for approval no matter the dollar amount. - Drug testing fees may be paid from the grant only if required by a potential employer.
 Additionally, background checks required for employment can be paid by the grant. - Major car repair, driver's license lessons/testing fees/reinstatement can be paid from grant funds but should be on a case-by-case basis and discussed with OSRHE and/or state office DHS staff before making a decision.
 Prior to grant funds being utilized; obtain documentation to verify client's ownership of vehicle.
+Three quotes are required to be considered for this expenditure and be tax exempt.

-To be eligible for automobile repair, the automobile must be owned or co-owned by the participant, his or her spouse, or the participant's parent when the participant is younger than 21 years of age."
+To be eligible for automobile repair, the automobile must be owned or coowned by the participant, his or her spouse, or the participant's parent when the participant is younger than 21 years of age."